First, get the baby raccoon contained

 Mom didn’t come back

-If you’ve kept the baby warm and waited at least one whole overnight period, the baby is probably orphaned.
+If you’ve kept the babies warm and waited at least one whole overnight period, and mom has not retrieved ANY of the babies, they are probably orphaned.
 Mother raccoons almost never abandon their babies, but sometimes something happens to mom and she can’t make it back.

-Make sure the baby is contained and has a heat source, don’t give it any food or water, and contact a wildlife rehabilitator for advice.
+Make sure the babies are contained and have a heat source, don’t give them any food or water, and contact a wildlife rehabilitator for advice.

 Temporary care